Igalia/ref-cpp/README.md

 `externref`.
 It's essentially a new value type, indicating a reference to a value from the "host" -- in our case, a JS value.
-Functions can take refs as arguments and return them as results, and refs can be local variables.
+Functions can take refs as arguments and return them as results, and refs can be local variables, or indeed global variables.
 However: refs cannot be stored to linear memory.
 Instead, they can be stored to *tables*.
 Tables are arrays that are statically declared to be part of a module, and have items of uniform type.
 With reference types, you can have a table of `externref`, allowing us to move the side-table implementation from JS to WebAssembly.

 There is a problem though: how would you represent a value in C++ that can be a local variable or a function parameter or result, but which can't be stored in the heap?

 This is an ongoing problem.
 [LLVM support hasn't landed yet](https://reviews.llvm.org/D66035).
-It's part of our deliverables for the year and this needs work.
+It's part of our work items for the year and this needs work.

+*In the mean-time, to further the discussion, [Milestone 2](./milestones/m2/) translates our example C program to raw WebAssembly.
+[Milestone 3](./milestones/m3) then moves the side table from the JS runtime to WebAssembly.
+We are still actively working on figuring out how to produce this WebAssembly from LLVM.*

 We'll get to a design and implementation plan later in this document, but for now assume that LLVM will support a magical `externref` type